meganga/SpaceInvaders/README.md

 The project is created with

 - **Replit**
-  - .js files are wirtten by me, rest all the files Html and so on are automatically created by replit.
+  - .js files are wirtten by me, rest all the files like html and so on are automatically created by replit.

 ## Applications/resources used :